Bryant Park Studios: Ground floor and basement

 The ground floor and basement originally housed the Cafe des Beaux Arts, which had a kitchen and a ratskeller, or German beer hall, in the basement.
 The restaurant featured a women's-only bar, which in the early 20th century was still relatively uncommon.
 As of 2019, the ground-floor space was occupied by a branch of bakery chain Ole & Steen, which also had a 225 ft2 mezzanine above the ground floor.

 The building's basement has a "Vault Museum", as well as the New York City office of Mountain Development Corporation.
-The "museum" contains artifacts from the Bryant Park Studios' former tenants, such as art, letters, and pictures.
+The "museum" contains artifacts from the Bryant Park Studios' last 123 years including: former tenants, such as art, letters, and pictures.
 It is open to the public but is not highly publicized, and visitors must request a tour in advance via email.
-In 2019, the building's superintendent David Seeve gave tours to two or three people every month; the visitors typically study art or history, or they may have read the landmark-designation plaque on the facade.
-The "Vault Museum" includes such items as the cafe's original tiling, an antique fireplace on the ninth floor, and a letter Irving Penn wrote to Mia Fonssagrives-Solow that was lodged in the mail chute for several decades.
+The building's manager David Seeve gives tours to people every month; the visitors typically study art or history, or they may have read the landmark-designation plaque on the facade.
+The "Vault Museum" includes such items as the cafe's original tiling, an antique crystal fireplace, and a letter Irving Penn wrote to Mia Fonssagrives-Solow that was lodged in the mail chute for several decades.